Sabrinas Organizing

 • The Complete Series:

-First, determine what areas have not been used in a while.
+First, identify areas that have not been used in a while.

 The first way to help aging parents downsize their stuff is to get a plan in order.
 These areas can include the basement, attic, garages, closets in guest rooms, etc...
 Make a list of all these areas in order of the least frequently used.